devcode1981/File-Provider-Storage/README.md

 The GitLab Development Kit (GDK) helps you install a GitLab instance on your workstation.
 It includes a collection of GitLab requirements such as Ruby, Node.js, Go, PostgreSQL, Redis, and more.

-* Who should use the GDK?: Anyone (both GitLab team members and wider community members) who is contributing to GitLab should use the GDK.
-* Benefits of GDK: The GDK allows you to test your changes locally on your workstation in an isolated manner which can speed up the time it takes to make contributions.
+The GDK is recommended for anyone contributing to the GitLab codebase, whether a GitLab team member or a member of the wider community.
+It allows you to test your changes locally on your workstation in an isolated manner which can speed up the time it takes to make successful contributions.

 For help with GDK:
     * GitLab team members can use the #gdk channel on the GitLab Slack workspace.
     * Wider community members can use the [Gitter contributors room](https://gitter.im/gitlab/contributors) or [GitLab Forum](https://forum.gitlab.com/c/community-contributions).